Orka-kun/Mini-Productivity-Dashboard/README.markdown

 # Mini-Productivity-Dashboard

 Welcome to the **Mini-Productivity-Dashboard**, a web application designed to help you manage your tasks and goals efficiently.
 This app features a user-friendly interface to add, edit, delete, and track the completion of tasks and goals, along with an inspirational quote feature.
-The application is built with a separated frontend (React with Vite) and backend (Node.js with Express), deployed on Render, and uses MongoDB Atlas for data storage.
+The application is built with a separated frontend React and Tailwind CSS and backend (Node.js with Express), deployed on Render, and uses MongoDB Atlas for data storage.

 ## Features
 - User authentication (register and login).